 1. Overall description:

-RAN2 has discussed the LSes S4-211062/R2-2106945 and S4-211248/R2-2109384. and the requirement specified in TS 26.247 chapter 10.1:
+RAN2 has discussed the LSes S4-211062/R2-2106945 and S4-211248/R2-2109384. and the requirement specified in TS 26.247 clause 10.1:

 “The QoE configuration shall only be checked by the client when each session starts, and thus all logging and reporting criterias for an ongoing session shall be unaffected by any QoE configuration changes received during that session.
 This also includes evaluation of any filtering criterias, such as geographical filtering, which shall only be done when the session starts.
 Thus changes to the QoE configuration will only affect sessions started after these configuration changes have been received.”